 To what extent does the appearance of mini-breweries impact on competition on the beer market and do you expect significant market shifts?

 The appearance of craft breweries has been expanding in recent years.
 They are an important segment of the beer market.
 On the other hand, it is essential that we all struggle together for the growth of the beer industry as a whole.
 Competition is good in every sense of the word.
-The more of us there are – the more we progress, learning together and providing more diversified products to our consumers.
-Craft beers symbolise a certain lifestyle, which is extremely important to some consumers because they find themselves in that.

 Today, as a member of the Molson Coors Group, we are still a genuine treasure trove of the most famous beer brands from all the world’s meridians and markets, while we simultaneously continue to cultivate our three-century-long tradition of brewing in Serbia